Surge Protection Devices are used for electric power supply networks

 This device is connected in parallel on the power supply circuit of the loads that it has to protect (see Fig. J17).
 It can also be used at all levels of the power supply network.

-SPD is designed to limit transient overvoltages of atmospheric origin and divert current waves to earth, so as to limit the amplitude of this overvoltage to a value that is not hazardous for the electrical installation and electric switchgear and controlgear.
+SPD is designed to limit transient overvoltages of atmospheric origin and divert current waves to earth, so as to limit the amplitude of this overvoltage to a value that is not hazardous for the electrical installation and electrical switchgear and control gear.

 SPD eliminates overvoltages: